thanhnguyen123-dev/Recycling-Android-App/items/report.md

     * Description of your implementation: We implement this by using a LoginActivity alongside with LoginContext.
 The LoginContext, LoggedInState, and LoggedOutState class acts as a State design pattern.

 2. [DataFiles].
 Create a dataset with at least 2,500 valid data instances, each representing a meaningful piece of information in your app.
 The data should be represented and stored in a structured format taught in the course. (easy)
-    * Code to the Data File [mock_data_updated.json](https://firebasestorage.googleapis.com/v0/b/recyclingapp-login-firebase.appspot.com/o/mock_data_updated.json?alt=media&token=0c0f46ad-1358-4949-9b9e-d1230e2b9ace)
+    * Link to the Data File [mock_data_updated.json](https://firebasestorage.googleapis.com/v0/b/recyclingapp-login-firebase.appspot.com/o/mock_data_updated.json?alt=media&token=0c0f46ad-1358-4949-9b9e-d1230e2b9ace)
     * Link to the Firebase repo: [repo](https://console.firebase.google.com/u/0/project/recyclingapp-login-firebase/overview)
     * Description of feature:
         * We have a dataset of 2500 recycled items, each with its own ID, brand name, material, and value.